Take your kids to a cool playground in the heart of North Beach in San Francisco.

 10. Walk to major North Beach attractions.

-See North Beach attractions like the Beat Museum, Vesuvio Cafe, City Light Booksellers, the National Shrine of St Francis of Assisi, Saints Peter and Paul Church, and Coit Tower.
+You can also check out other nearby North Beach attractions like the Beat Museum, Vesuvio Cafe, City Light Booksellers, the National Shrine of St Francis of Assisi, Saints Peter and Paul Church, and Coit Tower.

 Joe DiMaggio learned to play baseball at this playground!